A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: A new Relaxation-type Numerical Method Discrete Balance Laws

-The numerical scheme we propose here is based upon the Crank-Nicolson relaxation method introduced by Besse in \cite{Besse} for the nonlinear Schr\"odinger equation.
-The first stage in the creation of a Besse-style relaxation scheme is to rewrite the system \eqref{SP} via the introduction of an auxiliary variable $\phi = |u|^2$ which takes the place of the nonlinearity.
-We are thus now searching for a solution $(u, \V, \phi)$ of the enlarged Schr\"odinger-Poisson system
+The numerical scheme we propose here is inspired by the Crank-Nicolson relaxation method introduced by Besse in \cite{Besse} for the nonlinear Schr\"odinger equation.
+The first stage in the creation of a Besse-style relaxation scheme is to rewrite system \eqref{GeSP} via the introduction of an auxiliary variable $\phi = |u|^2-\mu$ which takes the place of the nonlinearity.
+We are thus now searching for a solution $(u, \V, \phi)$ of the following enlarged Schr\"odinger-Poisson system

-which is, obviously, equivalent to the original problem \eqref{SP}.
+which is, obviously, equivalent to the original problem \eqref{GeSP}.
 The numerical scheme that we will introduce in the sequel is based upon this enlarged formulation of the Schr\"odinger-Poisson system.
-For the remainder of this section, we assume \eqref{SP}/\eqref{SPRLX} to be augmented with zero Dirichlet boundary conditions for the simplicity of the presentation only as the modification of the numerical method to incorporate periodic boundary conditions is standard and trivial.
+For the remainder of this section, we assume \eqref{GeSP}/\eqref{SPRLX} to be augmented with zero Dirichlet boundary conditions for the simplicity of the presentation only as the modification of the numerical method to incorporate periodic boundary conditions is standard.
 We begin by first presenting the time semi-discrete scheme before moving on to the presentation of the fully-discrete scheme.